sagemath/trac_to_gh/Issue 4407.md

 # Issue 4407: magma -- painful scalability issue with parser and interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4407

 Original creator: was